Project

 Our Approach

 The CSRC synthesizes and translates emerging research on supervision strategies, offers trainings and webinars, develops needed resources, offers technical assistance, and announces both private and public funding opportunities.
-A variety of the nation’s top subject matter experts contribute to the CSRC, ensuring that community supervision agencies have the most reliable information about specific topics such as violent crime, gender-responsive interventions, community violence interventions, and populations with specific needs.
+A variety of the nation’s top subject matter experts contribute to the CSRC, ensuring that community supervision agencies have the most reliable information about specific topics such as violent crime, community violence interventions, and populations with specific needs.

 The Impact